mattvenn/zero-to-asic-www/content/post/MPW3.md

 We also had some people course make personal applications for a whole chip:

-* Exor's project contains two sudoku accelerator modules on the wishbone bus: https://efabless.com/projects/428
+* Exor's project contains two sudoku accelerator modules on the wishbone bus: https://platform.efabless.com/projects/428
-* Paweł's memory tester: https://efabless.com/projects/501
+* Paweł's memory tester: https://platform.efabless.com/projects/501
-* Sean's pretrained handwriting recognition neural network: https://efabless.com/projects/486
+* Sean's pretrained handwriting recognition neural network: https://platform.efabless.com/projects/486
-* An Analogue op-amp submission by Marcus that was kindly included in this project: https://efabless.com/projects/406
+* An Analogue op-amp submission by Marcus that was kindly included in this project: https://platform.efabless.com/projects/406

 The github repo for the group submission is here: https://github.com/mattvenn/zero_to_asic_mpw3

-And the efabless project is here: https://efabless.com/projects/392
+And the Efabless project is here: https://platform.efabless.com/projects/392

 ![MPW3 submission](/mpw3_multi_macro.png)